Posted on

 California employers have to provide an itemized wage statement or pay stub to their employees.
 These employee pay stubs must be provided on paydays or at least semi-monthly.1 Under California Labor Code section 226(a), these pay stubs must include the following information in the itemized statement:

-- either the last 4 digits of your Social Security Number or your employee identification number,
+- Employee identification: Your full name and either your last 4 digits of your Social Security Number or your employee identification number

-- the name and address of the employer,
+- Employer identification: The company’s name and address

-- the inclusive dates of the pay period covered by the wage statement,
+- Pay period: The inclusive dates of the pay period covered by the wage statement

 If you are paid on a piece-rate basis rather than hourly, the wage statement has to include: